nagobet/BXDmapping/README.md

 Keywords: RNA-sequencing, reads mapping, genomic/genetic variants, genome reference, mouse, BXD panel, eQTL

-# Goal

-This repository serves to backup and organize my code.

 # References

 The RNA-seq dataset comes from this paper: [A systems genetics resource and analysis of sleep regulation in the mouse](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2005750) in PLOS Biology.